NoroffFEU/css-frameworks-ca/README.md

 ## Acknowledgments

-I would like to ackowledge my mentor, Eric Pretzinger - for guiding me and making me a better Front-End Developer, and also my fellow FED students at Noroff for helping me when I got stuck!
+I would like to acknowledge my mentor, Eric Pretzinger - for guiding me and making me a better Front-End Developer, and also my fellow FED students at Noroff for helping me when I got stuck!